nairraghav/Introduction-To-Python/README.md

 In the Optional Non-Python Lessons curriculum, I have chosen specific topics to discuss which I have found to be relevant in my experience as a Software Engineer and will continue to add to them, as appropriate.

+# How To Use
+The majority of these files are set up as .ipynb files which are IPython Notebooks, via the Jupyter library.
+Jupyter allows us to run Python code through this learning experience.
+[Lesson 1](lessons/lesson01-environment-setup/README.md) will teach you about how to set up Python and Jupyter so that you can use Jupyter for a more interactive learning experience.

 # Goals
 My goal with this repository is to help introduce programming and more specifically Python to anyone who is interested.